The Apple Dumpling Gang Rides Again

 The inciting incident occurs at 10 minutes when The boys are mistakenly identified as notorious outlaws by the cavalry, forcing them into a situation where they must prove their innocence while actual criminals operate nearby..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The boys actively decide to join the cavalry to prove they're honest citizens, committing themselves to military service despite their complete lack of qualifications., moving from reaction to action.
+This demonstrates the protagonist's commitment to The boys actively decide to join the cavalry to prove they're honest citizens, committing themselves to military service despite their complete lack of qualifications., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: The boys appear to have succeeded in military life and gained respect through a series of fortunate accidents, but the real criminals are closing in and stakes are raised., fundamentally raising what's at risk.
+Significantly, this crucial beat False victory: The boys appear to have succeeded in military life and gained respect through a series of fortunate accidents, but the real criminals are closing in and stakes are raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, The boys are exposed, disgraced, and face court-martial or imprisonment.
-Their dream of going straight appears dead, and they've lost the respect and trust they briefly earned., demonstrates the protagonist at their lowest point.
+Their dream of going straight appears dead, and they've lost the respect and trust they briefly earned., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 The boys discover information about the real criminals' plan and realize they can use their unique "skills" for good.
 They choose to act heroically despite the risks, synthesizing their past with their aspirations., demonstrating the transformation achieved throughout the journey.